 Define and implement visitor policies for infectious disease emergencies, in collaboration with the HCC, to ensure uniformity.

 The region has standardized a staffing model for an HCID such as Ebola (see Attachment 4).
-During an HIC, clinical management includes:
+During an HCID, clinical management includes:

 Initial screening and triage protocol will be a syndromic based screening tool.
 Please see Attachment 1 for the Ebola screening tool.